MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-sqlserver-design.md

 ::: moniker range=">=sc-om-1801"

-For more information, see [Hardware and Software Requirements for Installing SQL Server (https://docs.microsoft.com/sql/sql-server/install/hardware-and-software-requirements-for-installing-sql).
+For more information, see [Hardware and Software Requirements for Installing SQL Server](https://docs.microsoft.com/sql/sql-server/install/hardware-and-software-requirements-for-installing-sql).

 ::: moniker-end